SMAC-Group/mgmwm/README.md

 `mgmwm` Overview <a href="https://smac-group.com/"><img src="man/figures/logo.png" align="right" style="width: 20%; height: 20%"/></a>
 =========================================================================================================================================

-The Multivariate GMWM (`mgmwm`) R package estimates and select time series models:
+Multisignal GMWM (`mgmwm`) R package estimates parameters from multiple replicates coming from an IMU error signal, apply the near-stationarity test and select the nost approriate model

 To see what `mgmwm` is capable of, please refer to the "Vignettes" tabs above.